jsdc-core/blog.jsdc.tw/_posts/2024-12-13-control-device-on-web-taichunmin.md

 ▍Chunmin Tai | Backend Engineer at Parking Lot Network Information Co., Ltd.

-═ Controlling Embedded Devices with Web Serial and Web Bluetooth ═
+═ Control Your Hardware Devices Using Web Serial and Web Bluetooth ═

 ### About the Speaker #IoT #JavaScript #WebSerial #WebBluetooth